-Compare Table 5 with Table 2, we can see that, although the regulatory outcomes are similar with and without driver rationing, the rationing factor are not the same.
+Compare Figure 4 with Figure 1, we can see that, although the regulatory outcomes are similar with and without driver rationing, the rationing factor are not the same.
 Under the minimum income regulation, the platform will only recruit 77.6% of those drivers who intend to enter the ride-sourcing market.
 This implies, the minimum income regulation may not protect drivers’ incomes, since the platform may choose only a part of drivers who are willing to join, in order to protect their profit.
 As a result, some drivers cannot get the job opportunity even though they intend to join the ride-sourcing market.

+Table 2.
+Summary of the regulatory outcomes with heterogeneous drivers and no driver rationing